newmatik/NPrint/README.md

 cp .env_sample .env
 ```

+Modify the API-KEY in .env or keep the default API-KEY "g897hdfsgo987oh9gbinuhjvc".
+Make sure to change the API-KEY on a production system.

 We have to edit the ```$PATH``` variable to be able to run flask directly.
 To do that, create the file with ```touch ~/.bash_aliases``` and then ```echo "export PATH=$PATH:~/.local/bin" >> ~/.bash_aliases```.
 Please exit SSH and reconnect for the new path to take effect.